Top Five Tell-Tale Signs of Façade Problems – And How to Avoid Them!

 2. Displacement

 All building materials move in response to fluctuations in temperature.
 Many materials also move in response to changes in humidity and exposure to moisture.
 However, obvious displacement of one material situated against another usually indicates a lack of necessary control joints to accommodate expected movements.
 Left alone, the continued displacement will eventually result in serious damage and can lead to a dangerous situation.
-Assessing cracks and cladding misalignment is a simple step towards preventing long-term damage for the rest of the façade.
+Assessing cracks and cladding misalignment is a simple step toward preventing long-term damage to the rest of the façade.

 3. Leaks

-There wouldn’t be many leakage problems if we never put holes in walls.
+There wouldn’t be many leakage problems if we never put holes in the walls.
 The downside is that there also wouldn’t be any windows.
 Windows can leak through the window parts themselves or from the areas surrounding them.
 Through-the-window leaks are typically the result of frame corners that were once sealed, and over time and use, eventually become unsealed.
 Another possibility is that external gaskets may have lost their ability to seal between frames and glass.
 Window perimeter and casing leaks generally result from inadequate design and/or construction of the joint between the window and the façade.
 To prevent being frustrated and wasting time and effort, it’s critical to determine the cause of the leak before starting a repair.

 4. Material Deterioration